jacdavwill/the-tower-bot/Readme.txt

-1. Open Bluestacks 5
+1. Open app on Mac (with external monitor)
-2. Use the Maximize button to make it fill the laptop screen
+2. Use the smaller version (Settings > smaller)